6 common CV and resume mistakes you need to avoid

 This goes for professionals of all levels of seniority.
 It doesn’t matter how illustrious a career you’ve had, none of us needs pages and pages to sell ourselves for a particular position and, if you do, then you’re probably including information that isn’t relevant.
 This comes back to the first point about following your own agenda: focus your CV only on the job description and you won’t have to worry about excessive length.

-5. Embellishing the facts
+Resume mistake No. 5: Embellishing the facts

 The quickest way to make yourself unpopular with hiring managers and recruiters is to embellish the facts or outright fabricate your employment history and personal achievements.
 You may not be pulled up on it immediately, but at some point later on you will likely regret it.
 Among the top egregious fabrications are: giving yourself a retrospective promotion, taking credit for work of another employee, overstating your length in a company and claiming to have qualifications you never obtained.